LAZEROZOR/ProcessHider-POC/README.md

 # ProcessHider-POC
 This project demonstrates how to intercept the NtQuerySystemInformation function through an Import Address Table (IAT) hook in order to filter or hide specific processes from the list returned by Windows.
 It’s presented as a technical proof-of-concept to explore Windows internals and API hooking techniques.

+This can be used to hide a process from Task Manager and other similar processes.

 ## Building

 - Open the solution in Visual Studio.